Who We Are

 Rita Teutonico, PhD, has extensive experience both as a faculty member and as an analyst in the private sector.
 She was an associate professor in the Integrated Science & Technology (ISAT) Program, Biotechnology Concentration, at James Madison University where she developed a new active learning curriculum for the interdisciplinary program.
 Following that, she was at the National Science Foundation for 10 years, serving in many roles, including program officer and deputy director for the Divisions of Social & Economic Sciences and Molecular & Cellular Bioscience, among others.
 Most importantly, she had extensive responsibilities in several areas of NSF cross-disciplinary work, including the Climate Research Investment and the Human & Social Dynamics priority areas.
 She also served on several cross-agency initiatives, giving her familiarity with the culture and operations of many different federal funders.
 She has worked in research development at the institution and school level at both Utah State University and Florida International University.
 She was co-Investigator for Utah's inaugural NSF EPSCoR Research Infrastructure Improvment award.
 In addition, her work in Utah as the State’s EPSCoR Director involved coordinating NSF, NASA, DOE, and USDA EPSCoR education, outreach, and communications programs across 16 universities.

 Dr. Teutonico has extensive experience with large, high-value proposals as PI, as Program Officer, and as consultant.
 With ATG, she can provide strategy, writing, and high-level editing.
-She also runs Tiger Teams and Red Team reviews for large, complex applications.
-Dr. Teutonico only participates in projects that do not conflict with her home institution.
+She has extensive expertise with the EPSCoR program.
+Dr. Teutonico participates in projects that do not conflict with her home institution.

 ATG also maintains an extensive network of research development professionals, including scientific and academic editors who can be called in for specific projects.
 In some cases, their home institutions will not allow us to list them here.
 Graphics and animation are also available.
 See also our Connections Page.